-Easy Cloud Eggs are egg whites whipped to a cloud and baked with the yolks in the center, a whimsical swap for any egg presentation.
 The whipped and baked egg whites resemble puffy clouds that surround a sun (the yolk), which explains how cloud eggs got their name.

 Origin of Cloud Eggs

-Leave it to the French to create something so whimsical in the culinary world.
-Apparently these eggs first appeared in the 17th century in France.
+Leave it to the French to create something so whimsical in the culinary world, and we thought we knew every possible way to serve the humble egg.

 Cloud Eggs On A Salad

-My first attempt at cloud eggs didn’t disappoint.
-I had planned a light spring luncheon with a few gals and wanted to serve something healthy, light and yet eye catching.
+I had planned a light spring luncheon with a few friends, and wanted to serve something healthy, light and yet eye catching.

 It was a risk to lean heavily on the egg presentation to turn out moments before serving, but it was spectacular!